blucz/recordthepiano/README.md

 automatically starts/stops recording based on whether the piano is making noise.

 Recorded audio is encoded in 44100/16/2 FLAC in real-time.
-As soon as a recording is completed, the recordthepiano app invokes recordthepiano_upload, a ruby script, that uplaods the FLAC to my soundcloud account:
+As soon as a recording is completed, the recordthepiano app invokes recordthepiano_upload, a ruby script, that uploads the FLAC to my soundcloud account:

 https://soundcloud.com/blucz